11 September 2024

 Role of IAM in Mitigating Insider Threats

-IAM plays a key role when it comes to protecting your business from insider threats – as well as reducing the impact of any incidents.
+IAM plays a key role when it comes to protecting your business from insider threats.
+It also reduces the impact of any incidents.
 With IAM solutions such as the ones that we offer here at Infosec K2K, you can implement strict access controls and implement the principle of least privilege.
 By using strong authentication mechanisms such as multi-factor authentication, businesses can ensure that the only users with access to sensitive data are those with the correct level of authorisation.

 IAM solutions also allow organisations to set access permissions that have been uniquely tailored to specific job roles and responsibilities.
 Round-the-clock monitoring of users’ activities, paired with real-time alerts of any suspicious behaviour, also allows organisations to detect any suspicious behaviour and deal with it promptly.
 With our partners such as CyberArk, we offer a range of IAM solutions.
 Taking a proactive approach with IAM helps businesses to identify insider threats before they can cause any significant damage.